-Maryland Economic Development Assistance Authority Fund: There are five financing capabilities offered through the Maryland Economic Development Assistance Authority and Fund (MEDAAF), with assistance being provided to the business community and political jurisdictions.
-To qualify for assistance from MEDAAF, applicants are restricted to businesses located within a priority funding area and an eligible industry sector.
+Maryland Economic Development Assistance Authority Fund: Also known as Advantage Maryland, this program provides grants, loans, and investments to support economic development initiatives across the state.
+To qualify for assistance, applicants are restricted to businesses located within a priority funding area and an eligible industry sector.
 With a few exceptions, assistance cannot exceed 70% of the total project costs.

 Maryland Innovation Initiative (MII): Created as a partnership between the State of Maryland and five Maryland academic research institutions, the program is designed to promote commercialization of research conducted in the partnership universities and leverage each institution’s strengths.
 Qualifying Universities, faculty from Qualifying Universities, and other entrepreneurs interested in creating a University Start-up are eligible for funding.

 Maryland Small Business Development Financing Authority (MSBDFA): Created to promote the viability and expansion of businesses owned by economically and socially disadvantaged entrepreneurs, MSBDFA clients include all small businesses unable to obtain adequate business financing on reasonable terms through normal financing channels.
 The program includes a guaranty fund, contract financing, a surety bond program, and an equity participation investment component.
 This State program is managed by Meridian Management Group.

 Military Personnel and Veteran-Owned Small Business Loan Program: Provides no interest loans for businesses owned by military reservists, veterans, National Guard personnel, and for small businesses that employ or are owned by such persons.